 Ancient Corinth & Epidaurus

 Today you will be checking out of your Athens hotel, and begin the Peloponnese section of your Greek mythology tour.
 About an hour’s drive from the city you will first reach Corinth.
-Corinth canal is an amazing feat of human engineering, and also a good place to take lots of great photos!
+Corinth Canal is an amazing feat of human engineering, and also a good place to take lots of great photos!
 After stretching your legs here we will then continue the short drive to Ancient Corinth.

 The city-state of ancient Corinth was mentioned in the Greek myth of Jason and the Argonauts.
 It was also one of the most important city-states of the ancient Greek world.
 As our guide shows you around the site, they will explain some of the mythology and legends attached to the area.
 This includes the story of the Sorceress Medea.
 You kids may already know of her from the Percy Jackson book The Lost Hero but now they will hear so much more.
 They may even be shocked at the true nature of the myth!

-There is also a secondary sites in the Corinth area known as Acrocorinth.
+There is also a secondary site in the Corinth area known as the Acrocorinth.
 This fortified area occupies a space high on a hilltop.
-It is known to have been occupied since Neolithic times, and over the years it has been used by ancient Greeks, Venetians and Ottomans.
+It is known to have been occupied since Neolithic times, and over the years it has been used by ancient Greeks, Venetians, and Ottomans.
 The views from the top over the surrounding area are simply incredible.
 Our guide will show you around the site and point out the parts which were created by different armies over the years.
 If your kids have never visited a castle before they will really enjoy it here!

 Depending on the time you can break for lunch either in Corinth or a little further down the road on the way to Epidaurus.
 After lunch and a rest, the mythology tour continues to the UNESCO World Heritage site of Epidaurus.